 Utopia is a web app for energy education.
-My team developed user-side and provider-side sub-apps.
-This app features an energy diary, a web comics with audio autoplay, and a book viewer system.
+My team developed user-side and content provider-side applications.
+The user-side application features an energy diary, a web comics with audio autoplay, and a book viewer system, and the content provider-side application provides management tools for those features.

 Period July 2017 - Aug 2018